Bye bye, boring meatballs…these Korean-Inspired Gochujang Meatballs will liven up any rice bowl or appetizer spread with bold flavor!

 Street Smart Nutrition Tip: Don’t overwork the meatball mixture.
 This could make the texture dense and chewy, so just mix enough to combine everything.
 You’ll work the mixture again when you scoop and shape the meatballs so use restraint if you can!

+These gochujang meatballs make a great appetizer for big gatherings or events, too.
 When I served these at our housewarming party, everyone raved about them!
 I just made a much bigger batch of the glaze and poured it over the cooked meatballs, then served it out of a crockpot.
-A few people even asked for the recipe.
-I was kicking myself because I didn’t have it written down at the time.
-That tends to happen if you cook like me and don’t really measure when you’re cooking on the fly.

 Korean-Inspired Gochujang Meatballs